 If your goal is to pay off credit card debt, you may benefit more from a traditional cash-out refinance instead of a limited cash-out refinance.
 A limited cash-out refinance only allows you to take out either 2 percent of your new loan amount or $2,000 in cash (whichever is less) and use that money to pay your closing costs and other fees.
-But with a traditional cash-out refinance, you can take out up to 85% of your loan-to-value ratio and use the funds for anything you want, including pay off debt.
+But with a traditional cash-out refinance, you can take out up to 85 percent of your loan-to-value ratio and use the funds for anything you want.

 It may also help you reduce your taxable income and receive a larger refund check as mortgage interest payments are tax deductible.
-However, since a traditional cash-out refinance will require you to pay interest for 15 or 30 years, it’s only a good option if you’re able to secure a lower interest rate than what you’re paying on your current mortgage.
+However, since a traditional cash-out refinance will require you to pay interest for 15 or 30 years, it’s only a good option if you’re able to secure a lower interest rate than what you’re currently paying.

-A home equity line of credit, or HELOC, functions like a credit card.
-You can borrow money up to a certain credit limit and pay it back with interest.
-A HELOC can allow you to withdraw or make payments as often as you’d like.
+A home equity line of credit (HELOC) functions like a credit card, allowing you to borrow money up to a certain credit limit and pay it back with interest, and withdraw or make payments as often as you’d like.

 If you get approved for a HELOC, you’ll receive a maximum loan amount and be able to withdraw money as necessary during a set time period known as a draw period.
 In most cases, draw periods last for 5 to 10 years.
 When the draw period comes to an end, you’ll be in the repayment period, which typically lasts 20 years.
 Your HELOC will need to be paid off at the end of the repayment period.